imi-bigpicture/wsidicom/README.md

 - *Levels*, represents a group of levels, i.e. the pyrimidal structure.
 - *WsiDicom*, represents a collection of levels, labels and overviews.

 Labels and overviews are structured similarly to levels, but with somewhat different properties and restrictions.
-For DICOM Web the WsiDicomFile\* classes are replaced with WsiDicomWeb\* classes.
+For DICOMWeb the WsiDicomFile\* classes are replaced with WsiDicomWeb\* classes.

-A Source is used to create WsiInstances, either from files (*WsiDicomFileSource*) or DICOM Web (*WsiDicomWebSource*), and can be used to to initate a *WsiDicom* object.
+A Source is used to create WsiInstances, either from files (*WsiDicomFileSource*) or DICOMWeb (*WsiDicomWebSource*), and can be used to to initate a *WsiDicom* object.
 A source is easiest created with the open() and open_web() helper functions, e.g.:

 ```python
 slide = WsiDicom.open(path_to_folder)